VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: System Architecture

-In VoteLab, voters can effortlessly create digital voting and data collection processes, using an intuitive visual interface.
+\textbf{Simplified Voting Experience.} In VoteLab, voters can effortlessly create digital voting and data collection processes, using an intuitive visual interface.
 No coding is required, as the platform empowers users to visually design and implement complex workflows running on smartphones.
 For example, a community organization can use the platform to design a visually appealing ballot with clear instructions and options for voters.
-This user-friendly approach simplifies the process and enables a broad range of users to leverage digital voting and complete data collection without the need for programming expertise.